Operating Systems in Rust #2: Shell

 }

-When we now run the pagefault command, we'll see that - well - nothing happens.
-This is because we haven't set up a page table yet, and the kernel is still running in physical memory, something we want to change in the next chapter.
+command, we'll see that nothing happens.
+This is because we still need to set up a page table, and the kernel is still running in physical memory, something we want to change in the next chapter.

 Our breakpoint command, however, will trigger a breakpoint exception, and we'll see the following output: